SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 As the above example shows, patterns in a case can also bind constants using the keyword ``let`` (they can also bind variables using the keyword ``var``).
-These constants (or variables) can then be referenced in a corresponding guard expression and throughout the rest of the code within the scope of the case.
+These constants (or variables) can then be referenced in a corresponding where expression and throughout the rest of the code within the scope of the case.
 That said, if the case contains multiple patterns that match the control expression, none of those patterns can contain constant or variable bindings.